High Volume Taco Meal Prep Bowls

 Toppings and Extras for Your Taco Meal Prep Bowls

 My favorite topping for Tex-Mex style dishes has to be Greek yogurt and salsa.
-You can use traditional salsa like I use in my healthy taco salad recipe or mix things up with avocado salsa like I used for my creamy chicken enchiladas.
+You can use traditional salsa like I used with my cheesy black bean quesadillas or mix things up with avocado salsa like I used for my creamy chicken enchiladas.

 And if you happen to have cheddar powder on hand, add a bit of that to the mixture or check out my chorizo dip recipe for a cheese sauce idea.